 Duromine and liver

-It is very important to refrain from alcohol drinks during therapy with Duromine.
-Alcohol affects functions of the liver and increases the toxic effect of Duromine on it.
+It is very important to refrain from alcohol drinks during Duromine therapy.
+Alcohol affects the liver functions and increases the drug toxic effect on it.

 Duromine does its work; it effectively suppresses appetite.
 Anti-obesity drug in conjunction with healthier eating and increase in the overall level of physical activity helps stably lose weight, including in patients with hepatic diseases.

 Duromine is not used to treat liver diseases, but it can be useful for improving the functions of this organ.
 After 12 weeks of using Duromine and weight reduction by 5-10%:

 If the patient has already a liver disease and he uses medicines to treat it, he must consult the doctor and make sure that they do not interact with Duromine.

 More than 50% of people with overweight or obesity have nonalcoholic fatty liver disease.
 The management of this disease is still in its infancy.
 Studies continue, but there are still no drugs used to treat this serious disease.

 Stable weight loss is often the only therapeutic recommendation for most patients with nonalcoholic fatty liver disease.
 Duromine will help reduce the amount of fat in the liver, as well as in other organs and parts of the body.